Azdin Rghioui

-Azdin (or Azedin) Rghioui, was born August 1987 in Nîmes (France) and is a French Karate (Kumite) champion.
+Azdin (or Azedin) Rghioui (born August 1987) and is a French karate (Kumite) champion.

+Biography

+Azdin Rghioui was born in August 1987 in Nîmes, France.

 In 2007, at the Junior World Championship, he won a silver medal in the junior individual category (under 65 kg).

 At the 2012 World Karate Championships, he was part of the winning kumite team.

 At the 2013 European Karate Championships, he became European champion.

 He has initially influenced by martial art movies, particularly those with Jean-Claude Van Damme and Bruce Lee, before taking up karate with his brothers.